benwhalley/www.yoganurture.co.uk/README.md

 ## Yoganurture

-I am Sophie Whalley, a yoga teacher in the Tamar Valley.
+I'm Sophie Whalley, a yoga teacher in the Tamar Valley.
 I'm not currently running classes, but will update this page again when I do.